VinceStaL/premium_calc/architecture_document.md

 ## Deployment Architecture

-The application can be deployed as follows:
+The application can be deployed in multiple ways:

+### Traditional Deployment

 ```mermaid
 graph TD